Why Partner with Vitalant for Clinical and Therapeutic Apheresis Services?

 Other non-emergent procedures offered by Vitalant at various sites include:

 Below are several conditions treated using clinical/therapeutic apheresis.
-Please contact your physician for more information.
+Please contact your physician or clinical care team for more information.

 Procedure overview